 Positano has many restaurants that offer traditional cuisines, seafood speciality, local wine, cocktails.
 La Tagliato is one of the best restaurants in Positano on the Amalfi Coast, offering typical and handmade food in the mountains.

 Nocelle is a rural village, located beneath the summit of Montepertuso, 461m high above Positano.
-The village offers spectacular views of the Amalfi Coast and Capri island, as well as lower prices in accommodations and food than in Positano.
+The village offers spectacular views of the Amalfi Coast and Capri island, as well as cheaper accommodations and food compared to the central Positano.

 Nocelle was a strategic location to monitor the coastal territory against pirate raids.
 It is also the starting point of many hiking trails throughout the Lattari Mountains including Path of the Gods trail, or Sentiero degli Dei, linking the hill top of Nocelle and Agerola.